Code-Institute-Submissions/majkenskitchen/README.md

 #### Background

-- The image of the hero was chosen to capture the customer's attention and to convey a message that this is a restaurant with good healthy food.
+- The hero image background was chosen to capture the customer's attention and to convey a message that this is a restaurant with good healthy food.
 The background is darkened to make the text content more visible on the site.

 #### Colours

 - The navigation bar, footer and buttons are coloured with a shade of red to match the colour of the cherry tomatoes.
-All text content is coloured white to be clearly visible against the dark background.
+- All text content is coloured white to be clearly visible against the dark background.

+#### Fonts

+- The **Caveat** font is used for the brand and menu options in the navigation bar.
+The font is elegant, which fits well considering that it is an exclusive dining experience that the website wants to convey.
+As a fallback the cursive font is used if the primary font doesn't load correctly.
+- At first, the idea was to use a cursive font for the content as well, but the choice fell on the **Montserrat** font because it is clean and easier to read.

 ### Wireframes